 According to Men’s Health, too much bodily stress leads to an increased production of cortisol, a stress hormone that contributes to irritability.
 For some folks, too much training can lead to more severe mental issues.
 Personal trainer Lee Boyce tells Men’s Fitness some men start to have a distorted view of exercise when they’re overtrained.
 They start to think of hitting the gym as a challenge or a way to fill an empty space.
 He also added that poor body image can lead some to think they need to exercise more in order to look better.

 Aside from feeling fatigued, overdoing your workouts can have a huge impact on the quality of your sleep.
 Ultra-marathon runner Dean Karnazes told Fitbit that exercising too much makes your body restless, so it’s difficult to get a solid night of sleep.
 That’s especially problematic for those interested in bulking up.
 Bodybuilding.com says sleep increases growth hormones, which are crucial for developing strong muscles.

 It’s easy to go overboard with exercising if you’re aiming to get lean.
 Once again, rest plays a vital role.
 Men’s Health said you’ll only get the results you’re after by combining training and time off.
 And if you regularly lift weights, you’re already boosting your ability to slim down.
 Mayo Clinic explains this is because muscle tissue burns more calories than fat tissue does.

 If the thought of doing absolutely nothing is just too agonizing, consider an active rest day.
-Built Lean explained these days are spent doing something less intense than your usual workout.
 The key is making sure to keep your effort light, otherwise you’ll fall right back into the over-training cycle.